-How To Be Successful In This Course
+How To Be Successful in This Course

-- READ the required (and recommended) assignments and do your best to learn from them; - Participate fully in the course, ie: get plenty of rest the night before and stay engaged by participating in the Collaboration documents; - Ask questions in class in addition to those you receive credit for; - Don't be afraid to make mistakes or go out on a limb.
-Learning is a process there are no "stupid" questions everyone (including your instructor) is here to learn! - Log into Canvas and check your email frequently during the week to check announcements; - Do not wait until the night before (or morning of) to read or work on assignments and submit them; - Check the schedule if you are unsure of a due date.
+- READ the required (and recommended) assignments and do your best to learn from them; - Participate fully in the course, i.e., get plenty of rest the night before and stay engaged by participating in the discussions. - Ask questions in class in addition to the required discussion questions. - Don't be afraid to make mistakes or go on a limb.
+Learning is a process there are no "stupid" questions everyone (including your instructor) is here to learn! - Log into Canvas and check your email frequently during the week to check announcements. - Try not to wait until the night before (or the morning of) to initially read or work on assignments and submit them - Check the schedule if you are unsure of a due date.
 NO LATE ASSIGNMENTS WILL BE ACCEPTED WITHOUT A UNIVERSITY-APPROVED ABSENCE. - Seek assistance immediately if you are experiencing any problems.
 If your problem is technical, start with the Student Help Desk (see below).
-If it is conceptual or practical, reach out to me or the IA. - Share what you have learned with others!
-The ideas you and your classmates express in your assignments are important and valuable.
+If it is conceptual or practical, contact me or the IA. - Share what you have learned with others!
+The ideas you and your classmates express in your assignments are essential and valuable.
 Talking about what you are learning in class is a great way to retain what you have learned and to think critically about others' perspectives!